Lithuanian–Muscovite War (1368–1372): Between the raids

 After the 1370 raid, Alexius, Metropolitan of Moscow, excommunicated all Russian princes that supported the Lithuanians; these excommunications were quickly approved by Patriarch Philotheus I of Constantinople.
 Algirdas responded with his own letter listing injustices committed by the Russians.
 In particular, Algirdas complained that Dmitry Donskoy attacked nine Lithuanian fortresses on the upper Volga and Oka Rivers and requested appointment of a new metropolitan bishop of Lithuania.
 The Patriarch sent apocrisiarius Cyprian to Lithuania to investigate.
 Algirdas succeeded in winning over Cyprian and eventually promoting him to Metropolitan of Kiev and all Rus'.
 But it seems Algirdas also wanted peace as his daughter Helen married Vladimir the Bold at the end of 1371.
 In the meantime, Tver and Moscow continued to compete and each obtained new yarlyks for Vladimir.
+In December 1371, the Muscovites defeated prince Oleg II Ivanovich of Ryazan in the Battle of Skornishchevo; he was exiled for six months before returning to his throne.

 In spring 1372, Lithuanians raided Russian lands again.
 This time Algirdas did not participate.
 The Lithuanian Army was commanded by Kęstutis and his son Vytautas and Algirdas' son Andrei of Polotsk.
 They attacked Pereslavl-Zalessky, burned the posad and churches, looted and extracted a ransom.
 At the same time Mikhail II of Tver attacked Dmitrov.
 Then the two armies attacked Kashin and its duke acknowledged Tver's suzerainty.
 Then the Lithuanian Army retreated through Tver and Torzhok.